 A narrative approach is best used with the following launch strategies:

-5. SAVE TIME BY BEGINNING WITH SUMMARY.
 Sometimes actions will simply take up more time and space in the scene than you would like.
 A scene beginning needs to move fairly quickly and, on occasion, summary will get the reader there faster.

-6. COMMUNICATE NECESSARY INFORMATION TO THE READER BEFORE THE ACTION KICKS IN.
 Sometimes information needs to be imparted simply in order to set action in motion later in the scene.
 Opening sentences such as, “My mother was dead before I arrived,” “The war had begun” and, “The storm left half of the city underwater,” could easily lead to action.

 Sometimes setting details—like a jungle on fire, or moonlight sparkling on a lake—are so important to plot or character development that it’s appropriate to include visual setting at the launch of a scene.
 This is often the case in books set in unusual, exotic or challenging locations such as snowy Himalayan mountains, lush islands or brutal desert climates.
 If the setting is going to bear dramatically on the characters and the plot, then there is every reason to let it lead into the scene that will follow.